 - (a) No application shall be deemed complete unless all required information is included, and all application fees required by this appendix have been paid.
 An application which includes such information shall be deemed complete.
 Current application materials shall be made available in the planning department offices.
 All decisions of the town manager pertaining to completeness may be appealed to the board of adjustment pursuant to section 4.10 of this appendix. - (b) Whenever this article establishes a time period for processing of an application, such time period shall not commence until the town manager has reviewed such application for completeness in order to determine whether the application has been properly submitted and the applicant has corrected all deficiencies in such application.
-Review for completeness of application forms is solely for the purpose of determining whether preliminary information required for submittal with the application is sufficient to allow further processing, and shall not constitute a decision as to whether application complies with the provisions of this appendix.
+Review for completeness of application forms is solely for the purpose of determining whether preliminary information required for submittal with the application is sufficient to allow further processing, and shall not constitute a decision as to whether application complies with the provisions of this appendix. - (c) Applications for development approvals, except for conditional zoning districts, may be made by the landowner, a lessee or person holding an option or contract to purchase or lease land, or an authorized agent of the landholder.
+An easement holder may also apply for development approval for such development as is authorized by the easement.
+Pursuant to NCGS 160D-703 (b), property shall only be placed in a conditional zoning district in response to a petition by all owners of the property to be included in the conditional zoning district."

-(c) Applications for development approvals may be made by the landowner, a lessee or person holding an option or contract to purchase or lease land, or an authorized agent of the landholder.
-An easement holder may also apply for development approval for such development as is authorized by the easement."
+Section 43 - Article 4 - Procedures.
+Section 4.1 General procedural requirements is hereby amended to add new Sections 4.1.3, 4.1.4, and 4.1.5 to read as follows:

-Section 42 - Article 4 - Procedures.
-Section 4.1 General procedural requirements is hereby amended to add a new Section 4.1.3 to read as follows:
+"4.1.3 Development Approvals and Legislative Decisions; Changes, Modifications and Revocations

-- 4.1.3 Development Approvals and Legislative Decisions, Changes, Modifications and Revocations - (a) Unless otherwise provided by law, all rights, privileges, benefits, burdens, and obligations created by development approvals and legislative decisions made pursuant to this appendix, attach to and run with the land. - (b) Development approvals and legislative decisions, including major and minor modifications, shall be changed, modified, or revoked only as permitted by this appendix.
+- (a) Unless otherwise provided by law, all rights, privileges, benefits, burdens, and obligations created by development approvals and legislative decisions made pursuant to this appendix, attach to and run with the land. - (b) Development approvals and legislative decisions, including major and minor modifications, shall be changed, modified, or revoked only as permitted by this appendix.
 Major modifications, as defined by the appendix, shall be considered utilizing the same development review and approval process, including any required notice and hearing, as required for consideration of the original approval.